appgate/fp-rba-dsbsdk-example-flutter-wrapper/README.md

 ## Extras

-Here is some documentation on how to implement native Plugins for Android.
+Here is some documentation on how to implement native plugins for Android.

 ## Register a Plugin in Android

-* Step 1: Create the Plugin in your Native code, here is an example in Kotlin:
+* Step 1: Create the plugin in your native code.
+Here is an example in Kotlin:

 ```kotlin
 import android.content.Context